Krampus (film): Plot

 The family remains skeptical of the story until the house is overrun by violent living toys that appear from presents Krampus left behind.
 Jordan is devoured by Der Klown, the same demonic toy that took Beth, who also seemingly eats Rosie.
 The family fends off the toys and more gingerbread men, until Krampus's minion elves leap in through the window, taking Howard and Dorothy, along with Linda's newborn baby, Chrissie.

-Tom leads the rest of the family to an abandoned snowplow on the streets.
-His mother stays behind to face Krampus, who emerges from the fireplace and attacks her with his bag of toys.
-Outside, Tom, Sarah, and Linda are dragged under the snow by the monster that attacked Howard earlier while Stevie is captured by the dark elves.
+Tom leads the rest of the family to an abandoned snowplow on the streets, while Omi stays behind to face Krampus, who emerges from the fireplace and attacks her with his bag of toys.
+Outside, Tom, Sarah, and Linda are dragged under the snow by The Snow Beast that attacked Howard earlier while Stevie is captured by the dark elves.
 Krampus confronts Max and gives him a bauble wrapped in pieces of his discarded letter.
 Realizing that he was responsible for summoning Krampus, Max chases after the demon and confronts him at the edge of a fiery pit.
-Max sincerely apologizes for losing his spirit and begs to sacrifice himself to bring his family back.
-Krampus laughs and tosses Max into the pit.
+Max begs to sacrifice himself to bring his family back.
+Krampus laughs and tosses Stevie into the pit.
+Max sincerely apologizes for losing his spirit, telling him he wanted Christmas the way it used to be, and Krampus, recognizing this as truth, tosses Max into the pit anyway.

 Max awakens in his bed on Christmas morning and discovers his family alive and well, concluding what happened was just a nightmare.
-However, as they find Krampus's bauble among the presents, the family exchanges troubled looks.
-Elsewhere in Krampus's underworld lair, there are hundreds of snow globes that he is using to watch the houses he has tormented, with the Engel family's among them.
+However, after finding Krampus's bauble among the presents, the family exchanges troubled looks.
+Meanwhile, Krampus uses hundreds of enchanted snow globes in his underworld lair to watch the houses he has tormented, with the Engel family's among them.
 (Note: The prequel graphic novel Krampus: Shadow of Saint Nicholas revealed that anyone spared by Krampus will be kept on surveillance by him through their respective snow globes in his underworld lair in the mountains of Central Europe to make sure they never lose their Christmas spirit again.)